F5Networks/f5-appsvcs-templates/docs/index.rst

 The FAST Extension provides a toolset for templating and managing AS3 Applications on BIG-IP.

 ..
 TIP:: To get started right away, see the :ref:`Quick Start<quick>`.
+To see what’s new, see the :ref:`Revision History<revision-history>` or the `Release Notes <https://github.com/F5Networks/f5-appsvcs-templates/releases>`_ on GitHub.

 You can also see the FAST Introduction video: